gexgd0419/NaturalVoiceSAPIAdapter/README.md

 An [SAPI 5 text-to-speech (TTS) engine][1] that can utilize the [natural/neural voices][2] provided by the [Azure AI Speech Service][3], including:

-- Installable natural voices for Narrator on Windows 11
+- Natural voices for Narrator on Windows 11
 - Online natural voices from Microsoft Edge's Read Aloud feature
 - Online natural voices from the Azure AI Speech Service, if you have a proper subscription key